MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 Error Feedback Text error messages Dialog boxes with visual cues

-• One Program at a Time: Could only run one application simultaneously
+• One Program at a Time Could only be running one application at a time

-• Full Resource Access: Running program had complete system control
+• Full Resource Access: Running program had full system control

-• Simple Memory Model: No complex memory management needed
+• Simple Memory Model No complex management of memory required

-• Program Switching: Required exiting current program to run another
+• Program Switching: Needed current exiting program to run other

-• TSR Programs: Limited background functionality through Terminate and Stay Resident programs
+• TSR Programs: Limited background functionality: Terminate and Stay Resident programs

-• Cooperative Model: Programs had to voluntarily yield control to the OS
+• Cooperative Model: Programs had to willingly defeat to the OS

-• Task Switching: Alt+Tab allowed switching between running programs
+• Task Switching: Alt+Tab allowed the switching of programs that were being completed

-• System Vulnerability: Poorly behaved programs could freeze the entire system
+• System Vulnerability: Badly behaved programs could freeze the system down

-Important Note: Windows 3.1's cooperative multitasking meant that if one program stopped responding or entered an infinite loop, it could freeze the entire system since programs were expected to voluntarily give up processor time.
+Important Note: Windows 3.1 used cooperative multi-tasking, so that if one application stopped responding or looped in an infinite table it could freeze the whole system as programs were meant cooperate by giving up processor time collectively.

 Multitasking Implementation Details